* Google shares dip, executive to sell nearly half his stake

 Dell shares hovered near $13.65, the buyout offer price.

-Regeneron Pharmaceuticals Inc shares jumped 3.9 percent at $172.39 after it said longtime drug development partner Sanofi plans to boost its stake in Regeneron by open market purchases of its stock.
+Regeneron Pharmaceuticals Inc shares rose 2.7 percent at $170.35 after it said longtime drug development partner Sanofi plans to boost its stake.

 Moody’s Corp was one of the strongest percentage gainers on the S&P 500, rising 4.9 percent to $45.49.
 Last week the stock plunged 22 percent after the U.S. government launched a civil lawsuit against the company.
 The sell-off marked the stock’s worst week since October 2008.

 About 53 percent of stocks traded on the New York Stock Exchange closed lower while slightly more Nasdaq-listed stocks closed in negative territory.